-- •Acceptance of any non-immigrant alien student or exchange visitor, to equip that student/visitor a Certificate of Eligibility (Form I-20/DS-2019) - •To keep records containing the specific information and documents pertaining to each non-immigrant while the student/visitor is attending North American University and until the school notifies the Service (in accordance with regulations at 8 C.F.R.
-214.3) that the student is no longer pursuing full course of study. - ISO will keep a record of having complied with the reporting requirements for at least one year. - If a student who is out of status is restored to status, the ISO at North American University is responsible for maintaining these records following receipt of notification from the SEVIS that the student has been restored to status. - •ISO must make documents for each non-immigrant available to SEVP or any other government agency upon request of the following information: - The admission number from the student's Form I-20 copy of Country of citizenship - Address and telephone number in the United States of Status, i.e. full-time or part-time - Course load - Date of commencement of studies of Degree program and field of study o Expected date of completion - Non-immigrant classification - o Termination date and reason, if known - The documents which show the scholastic ability and financial status on which the student's admission to the school was based - Information specified as necessary to identify the student and to determine the student's immigration status.
+- •Acceptance of any non-immigrant alien student or exchange visitor, to equip that student/visitor a Certificate of Eligibility (Form I-20/DS-2019) - To keep records containing the specific information and documents pertaining to each non-immigrant while the student/visitor is attending North American University and until the school notifies the Service (in accordance with regulations at 8 C.F.R.
+214.3) that the student is no longer pursuing full course of study. - 4.
+ISO will keep a record of having complied with the reporting requirements for at least one year.

+If a student who is out of status is restored to status, the ISO at North American University is responsible for maintaining these records following receipt of notification from the SEVIS that the student has been restored to status.

+- •ISO must make documents for each non-immigrant available to SEVP or any other government agency upon request of the following information: - The admission number from the student's Form I-20 copy of Country of citizenship - Address and telephone number in the United States of Status, i.e. full-time or part-time - o Course load - Date of commencement of studies of Degree program and field of study o Expected date of completion - o Non-immigrant classification - o Termination date and reason, if known - The documents which show the scholastic ability and financial status on which the student's admission to the school was based - Information specified as necessary to identify the student and to determine the student's immigration status.
-4. Who Should Read This Policy

-☐ Students

-☐ Vice President of Administrative Affairs
+Vice President of Administrative Affairs

-☐ Registrar's Office
+Registrar's Office

-☐ Admission's Office
+Admission's Office

-☐ Provost, Department Chairs and Academic Advisors
+Provost, Department Chairs and Academic Advisors

-☐ International Student Office
+International Student Office

-5. Related Documents and References

-☐ Code of Federal Regulations
+Code of Federal Regulations

-6. History

-☐ Revision Date: 05/20/2019